Yoboinef-2000/alx-higher_level_programming/README.md

-This repo will hold python and C exercises offered by the ALX SE program.
+This repo will hold python, JavaScript and a few C exercises offered by the ALX SE program.